 You have the right to request, in writing, any information that is held about you and you have the right to access a copy of this information.
 We don’t sell your personal information to anyone else.

 We will only use your personal information where we have your consent or because we need to use it to fulfil a contract with you.
 For example, to process Gift Aid on a donation.
 We may disclose your information if required to do so by the law.

 We use a range of organisations to either store personal information or to help deliver our services to you.
 These include:

 - MailChimp®: a registered trademark of The Rocket Science Group.
 MailChimp® is the software we use to send out our email newsletters and to store our email marketing database.

 - Surveymonkey Inc: a company that owns the software we use for our research and data collection.

-- Bournemouth Borough Council: where there is a joint venture alongside the Council we may share information if required to.
+- Bournemouth, Christchurch & Poole Council (BCP Council): where there is a joint venture alongside the Council we may share information if required to.

 How long we will keep information about you

 We will only keep your information for as long as is reasonable and necessary for the relevant activity, which may be to fulfil statutory obligations (for example, the collection of Gift Aid).
 This is typically six years.